open-contracting-extensions/ocds_subcontracting_extension/README.md

 ## Issues

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.
 You can also see discussions about this extension in [this issue](https://github.com/open-contracting-extensions/ocds_subcontracting_extension/issues/2).

+## Changelog

+This extension was originally discussed as part of the [OCDS for EU profile](https://github.com/open-contracting-extensions/european-union/issues) and in [pull requests](https://github.com/open-contracting-extensions/ocds_subcontracting_extension/pulls?q=is%3Apr+is%3Aclosed).